dobrou/CsvLINQPadDriver/README.md

   - Open LINQPad 6.
   - Click `Add connection` main window.
-  - Click button `View more drivers...`
+  - Click button `View more drivers...`.
   - Click button `Install driver from .LPX6 file...` and select downloaded `lpx6` file.

 ## Usage ##

 CSV context can be added to LINQPad 6 same way as any other context.

-- Click `Add connection`
+- Click `Add connection`.
-- Select `CSV Context Driver` and click `Next`
+- Select `CSV Context Driver` and click `Next`.
-- Enter CSV file names or Drag&Drop files from explorer.
+- Enter CSV file names or Drag&Drop (Ctrl adds files) from Explorer.
 Optionally configure other options.
-  Optionally configure other options.
 - Query your data.

 ## Configuration Options ##

 ### General ###

 - **CSV files** - list of CSV files and directories.
-Type one file/dir per line or Drag&Drop files from explorer.
+Type one file/dir per line or Drag&Drop (Ctrl adds files) from explorer.
 Supports special wildcards: `*` and `**`.
-  - `c:\x\*.csv` - all files in folder `c:\x`
+  - `c:\x\*.csv` - all files in folder `c:\x`.
-  - `c:\x\**.csv` - all files in folder `c:\x` and all sub-directories
+  - `c:\x\**.csv` - all files in folder `c:\x` and all sub-directories.

-### File Format ###
+### Format ###

 - CSV separator - character used to separate columns in files.
-Can be `,`,`\t`, etc. If empty, separator is auto-detected.
+Can be `,`, `\t`, etc. Auto-detected if empty.
 - Ignore files with invalid format - files with strange content not similar to CSV format will be ignored.

 ### Memory ###

 - Cache CSV data in memory
   - if checked: parsed rows from file are cached in memory.
 This cache survives multiple query runs, even when query is changed.
 Cache is cleared as soon as LINQPad clears query data.
   - if unchecked: disable cache.
 Multiple enumerations of file content results in multiple reads and parsing of file.
 Can be significantly slower for complex queries.
 Significantly reduces memory usage.
 Useful when reading very large files.
 - Intern CSV strings - intern strings.
 Significantly reduce memory consumption when CSV contains repeatable values.

 ### Generation ###